 Why is financial model formatting important?

-Aside from the utility in proper formatting, there is also the aspect of external presentation.
-While excellent analytical precision is important, sloppy presentation can detract from good analysis.
-An analyst work reflects their professionalism and their employer’s standards.
-Sloppy work can give the wrong impression about the work’s quality.
-As such, it is quite important to properly format financial models to keep them presentable.
+Aside from the utility of proper formatting, there is also the aspect of external presentation.
+While excellent analytical precision is important, a sloppy presentation can detract from good analysis.
+An analyst’s work reflects their professionalism and their employer’s standards.
+Sloppy work can give the wrong impression of the work’s quality.
+As such, it is quite important to properly format financial models to make them presentable.

-One such method of formatting that helps the proliferation of information is color coding.
+One such method of formatting that helps with the proliferation of information is color-coding.
 Another such method is the formatting of numbered cells.